KhronosGroup/SPIRV-Tools/readme.md

 ## Known Issues

-* Float constant values are parsed incorrectly.
+* Header file `libspirv.h` cannot be used in C code.
 * Improve literal parsing in the assembler, currently only decimal integers and floating-point numbers are supported as literal operands and the parser is not contextually aware of the desired width of the operand.
 * Sometimes the assembler will succeed, but the disassembler will fail to disassemble the result.
-* Sometimes the disassembler fails to produce any output on an error.
-* Many more issues.
+(Is this still true?)

 ## Licence